-To contact your prospective academic department, please consult the list of Directors of Graduate Studies at Royal Holloway.
+To contact your prospective academic department, please consult the list of Directors of Postgraduate Education at Royal Holloway.

 Application process for doctoral awards

-- Contact the Director of Graduate Studies or potential supervisor in the relevant department to discuss your research proposal, the supervision that may be available, and whether you might be considered a suitable candidate for a technē award.
+- Contact the Director of Postgraduate Education or potential supervisor in the relevant department to discuss your research proposal, the supervision that may be available, and whether you might be considered a suitable candidate for a technē award.

-- If the Director of Graduate Studies agrees that you may be a suitable candidate for a technē award you should submit a College Application form.
-They may also ask you to send them a PDF of the online technē application form that you submitted.
+- If the Director of Postgraduate Education agrees that you may be a suitable candidate for a Techne award you should apply via the Techne online portal and submit a College application.
 Please check with the department on their selection process.